alekh08/Space-Savvy/SECURITY.md

 5.0.x	❌ No
 4.0.x	✅ Yes
 < 4.0	❌ No
-Reporting a Vulnerability
-We take security vulnerabilities seriously and appreciate your efforts to responsibly disclose them.
-Please follow the process outlined below to report a vulnerability:

-Contact: Report vulnerabilities via email to security@example.com.
-Include the following details in your report:

 A clear description of the issue.
 Steps to reproduce the vulnerability.